This article was last updated on the September 15, 2017.

-Extensions are X specific plugins available for download for all customers with a validated purchase of X or Pro.
-You can easily download and manage all of your Extensions directly from the WordPress admin area under the X or Pro admin menu.
-This article covers documentation for the Content Dock Extension and goes into detail on certain features where needed.
+Extensions are X specific plugins available for download for all customers with a validated purchase of X. You can easily download and manage all of your Extensions directly from the WordPress admin area under X. This article covers documentation for the Content Dock Extension and goes into detail on certain features where needed.

 Enabling the Extension

-After installing and activate Content Dock, you'll find its settings page underneath the X or Pro menu.
+After installing and activate Content Dock, you'll find it's settings under the X menu item if X is installed and activated, or the Pro menu item if Pro is installed and activated.

 From the main Content Dock settings screen you can choose to disable or enable the plugin as needed: